Elleston Trevor: Writing

 As "Simon Rattray," he wrote mystery novels featuring Hugo Bishop, a brilliant man who, like Agatha Christie's Hercule Poirot, solved crimes as a kind of mental challenge.
 The first Bishop novel, Knight Sinister, appeared in 1951; five more followed, the last appearing in 1957.
 (These have later been republished under the Adam Hall byline.)
-That Trevor could also be very effective in the straight, non-mystery genre is shown by The Billboard Madonna (1961): the protagonist accidentally kills a beautiful woman in a car crash, and is obsessively compelled to memorialize her.
+That Trevor could also be very effective in the straight, non-mystery genre is shown by The Billboard Madonna (1961): the protagonist accidentally kills a beautiful woman in a car crash, and is obsessively compelled to memorialise her.

 Under the name "Adam Hall," he also wrote The Volcanoes of San Domingo about a mysterious plane crash off the coast of San Domingo and the efforts to uncover what really happened.
 When alerted by a report indicating that one of the crew members had been seen alive, "Rayner," an employee of the airline, is sent to investigate.

 He also wrote children's books about the character "Wumpus", a koala, and his friends, including Flip Flap, the penguin.
 Titles included Wumpus (published 1945, by Gerald G. Swan), and More about Wumpus (published 1947).
 Other children's books include Scamper-Foot the Pine Marten, Ripple-Swim the Otter, and the Woodlander series (Deep Wood, Green Glade, Sweethallow Valley, Badger's Moon, Badger's Beech, Badger's Wood, Mole's Castle and Panic in the Woodland).

 His book The Big Pick-Up was one of the stories on which the 1958 film Dunkirk was based.

 Trevor also wrote radio plays for the BBC.